MukundVarmaT/oh-my-dl/README.md

 BACKGROUND = "#101010"
 # min font size of displayed text
 MIN_FONT_SIZE = 8
+# border padding to ensure all text is visible
+MARGIN = 30
 ```

 Since I am personally using this utility, I will try to keep it updated.
 Incase of feature requests and bugs, feel free to open a new issue.